 The Magical Myakka

 Doug’s fly landed inches from the shoreline cover.
-He allowed it to sink for several seconds and began to retrieve the baitfish pattern back to the boat.
+He was Myakka River fishing.
+Doug allowed the fly to sink for several seconds and began to retrieve the bait fish pattern back to the boat.
 On the third strip, the line became tight and he raised the rod tip sharply.
 Valiantly, the fish fought for its freedom, determined to get into the branches and escape.
 But, despite its best efforts, the battle is lost and the fish comes to the side of the boat.
 After admiring it for a moment Doug removes the fly and releases the fish back into the water to fight another day.
 Snook?
-Largemouth ass?
+Largemouth bass?
 Redfish?
 Nope.
 Instead, one of the most popular and pound-for-pound hardest fighting fish out there; the bluegill.